ARTICLE 1: NAME

 - All of the remaining Board positions will be considered “At Large” Board positions.

-- The term for all Board members, except for the President-Elect, the President and the Past President, shall be two years with members eligible for re-election for up to three consecutive terms.
+- The term for all Board members, except for the President-Elect, the President and the Past President, shall be two years with members eligible for re-election for up to two consecutive terms.
 The term for the President-Elect, the President, and the Past President shall be one year.

 Section 3.
 Officers and Duties